isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong>BES Drongos</strong> is a nature guiding group that holds guided
+<p><strong><a href="https://envstudies.nus.edu.sg/bes-drongos/" rel="noopener noreferrer nofollow" target="_blank">BES Drongos</a></strong> is
-walks on Petai Trail at MacRitchie Reservoir Park.
+a nature guiding group that holds guided walks on Petai Trail at MacRitchie Reservoir Park.
 Visit our booth to learn more about what we do and what activities we have done so far!</p>
 </td>
 </tr>
 <tr>